cvlln1/cicta-portfolio/README.md

 Can i call this a portfolio?
 Idk.

-Aplicação desenvolvida em Next.JS e Tailwindcss para fins educacionais By Yur1_a1
+Aplicação desenvolvida em Next.JS e Tailwindcss para fins educacionais <br>
+By Yur1_a1